Sofiarosenburg/3D-village/README.md

 # Dream Village 3D

 Welcome to the repository for my 3D Village Project, created in Spline Design.
-This project brings to life a small, peaceful village surrounded by nature — a cozy place with around ten charming houses, a calm lake, and a park right in the center.
+This project brings to life a small, peaceful village surrounded by nature, a cozy place with around ten charming houses, a calm lake, and a park right in the center.
 Every detail was carefully chosen to create harmony, warmth, and a touch of cinematic magic.

 ## About
 The project features: